Watch a time lapse video of Mt. Sopris by Steven G. Smith, former Colorado Mountain College associate professor of professional photography.

 Many people mistakenly believe Mt.
 Sopris was a volcano.
 Instead, the magma in Mt.
 Sopris never erupted; it crystallized 10,000 feet beneath the surface.

-Colorado Mountain College is located in 11 mountain towns and has more than 80 degree programs to choose from.
+Colorado Mountain College is located in 11 mountain towns.
+Choose from more than 80 degree programs.